SrinivasScripts/scripts/README.md

   # For Ubuntu/Debian
   sudo apt-get install sysstat

- ree: Used for obtaining memory usage information.
+ free: Used for obtaining memory usage information.

 df: Used for retrieving disk usage information.